 This injection marinade recipe is perfect for a smoked Thanksgiving turkey.
 The best part is that it can be used as an injection marinade and a baste, so consider making a double batch.
 In this injection, you will find a hint of white pepper and cinnamon for a little heat and holiday flavor.
 Use a rub that compliments these flavors for the best turkey you’ve ever had!
 Try the Honey and White Wine Turkey Injection Marinade

 This garlic butter injection marinade will add the most delicious flavor to your grilled, smoked, or baked turkey.
 It’s easy to prepare and a reader favorite.
 This recipe starts with chicken broth, but you can substitute turkey broth if you have that on hand.
 You’ll learn quickly why this is on the list of our best turkey injection marinade recipes!
 Try the Garlic Butter Turkey Injection Marinade

-Filled with the goodness of lemon and garlic combined, this injection marinade will bring out the best in your grilled, smoked, or baked turkey.
+Filled with the goodness of fresh lemon juice and garlic, this injection marinade will add moisture and bring out the best in your grilled, smoked, or baked turkey.
 This marinade pairs well with an herb rub.
 Try the Garlic-Lemon Turkey Injection Marinade

 This simple turkey injection marinade will add loads of extra flavor to your holiday turkey.
 Whether grilling, smoking or baking your turkey, this injection marinade will help keep the bird moist and delicious as it cooks.
 Use this beer and butter mixture on poultry like whole chicken and game hens.
 Try the Beer and Butter Turkey Injection Recipe

 You can’t use our turkey injection marinade recipes if you don’t have an injector.
 It is merely a syringe, often available at a decent price.
 However, you will need a good one.
 Below I have listed three models that are different in design.
 If you are doing a lot of injecting, then you want something with a pump-action, versus the regular syringe style.
 When buying a meat injector, look for something easy to use, that fits comfortably in your hand, and can handle the volume you need.

 Ofargo Marinade Injector